 Instead of focusing on “what constitutes marriage” and therefore adultery after divorce; and whether that adultery is a “continuing state” or just “an act” . . . or whether there is “an exception” . . . or whether the remarriage of two unbelievers is somehow different to remarrying “within the Christian community”….. perhaps we should bypass the legal and external things and penetrate a bit deeper.
 What does God really want?
 What was Jesus really saying?

 To love your neighbor as yourself means “to do to others as you would have them do to you”.
 If you would like to be dealt with faithfully, then deal faithfully with another.
 If you make promises or give your word, then keep it, even if it means suffering loss or inconvenience, because this is how you would like to be considered.

-When a man or woman promise to hold fast to each other as long as they both shall live, they should be diligent to honor that promise.
+When a man or woman promises to hold fast to each other as long as they both shall live, they should be diligent in honoring that promise.
 This is faithfulness … or “Amen”.
 The opposite is treachery.
 Malachi abhorred those who were putting away their wives and flooding God’s altar with tears because they “dealt treacherously against the wife of their youth”.
 It was for this reason that “Yahweh Elohim of Israel saith that He hates putting away” and warned the men of Judah to “take heed to your spirit”.

 What is adultery?
 Some may say it is taking marital privileges with another man’s wife.
 But doing that is only really an external outworking of something else.
 Adultery is really only one form of unfaithfulness (cp.
 Luke 16:10-18) motivated by selfishness.
 It is just the same as giving your word on any number of matters, great or small, and not keeping it, except that in the case of adultery, the consequences for others such as children and other family members, can be greater.